The inverted V sign has been described in several different pathologies:

-The nucleus pulposus is the central part of each intervertebral disk.
+The nucleus pulposus (plural: nuclei pulposi) is the central part of each intervertebral disc.

 A nude nerve root is perhaps not as exciting as the name would suggest.
 It refers to an uncommon anatomical variant where nerve roots simply exit the theca without investing dural sleeves 1.
 These have been associated, at least in case reports, with spontaneous craniospinal hypotension 1.

-Occipital vertebrae is a very rare anatomical variant and results from incomplete or aberrant fusion of occipital bone ossification centers.
+Occipital vertebrae are very rare anatomical variants that result from incomplete or aberrant fusion of occipital bone ossification centers.
 There is a broad spectrum of occipital vertebrae variations and the four most common include:

 third condyle (condylus tertius)

 Occult intrasacral meningocele is a rare congenital lesion characterized by the presence of a cyst within the sacral thecal sac.
 It is an extradural sacral arachnoid cyst - Nabor type Ib meningeal cyst.
-It is not a true meningocele, since meninges are not involved.
+It is not a true meningocele.

 Ochronosis, or alkaptonuria (AKU), is a rare multisystem autosomal recessive metabolic disorder.

-On imaging, the most particular presentation is on the spine, with osteoporotic bones and dense disk calcifications.
+On imaging, the most particular presentation is on the spine, with osteoporotic bones and dense disc calcifications.

 The term ochronosis usually refers to the bluish-black discolourat...